belcyangarita/Github_Visit_Duration/README.md

 1. Estimation of covariance componentes fitting three different models on feeding duration trait.
 2. Calculate the correlation between feeding duration and production traits.

-Therefore, **it is very important to follow the order that is described:**
+Therefore, **it is very important to follow the order that is described and and take into account the warnings:** :warning:

 ### Features